If you’ve been hanging out here at all – you’ve heard of the Beast Bowl.

-The easy rule of thumb is to get most of your carbohydrates from vegetables.
+The easy rule of thumb is to get most of your carbs from vegetables.
 A serving should be about two large handfuls.
-Ideally, you want to eat 10 servings of fruits and vegetables per day (with an emphasis on vegetables).
+Ideally, you want to eat ten servings of fruits and vegetables per day (with an emphasis on vegetables).

 Carbohydrates come from plants – yes, this includes grains and sugars derived from plants.
 (More on that in a minute.)

 Fruits and vegetables should be your emphasis as they provide the micro-nutrients that ensure that your body runs the way that it is supposed to.
 Did you know that the more color a vegetable has, the more micro-nutrients it contains?
 The same is true for fruits and vegetables.
 The darker and richer their color, the more concentrated nutrients they have.

 Working ten servings of fruits and vegetables into your daily routine may seem complicated.
 This was one of the motivations behind Beast Bowls – I wanted to create an easy way of eating flavorful, nutritious food.
 The Beast Bowl concept allowed me to focus on a core group of foundation vegetables and then top them with others to provide specific flavors depending on the style of Beast Bowl I was in the mood for.
 This is one of the key tricks to getting all those veggies without getting bored in the process!